Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Round 5: Maintenance & Updates

-• Webflow: Your designer handles the build, but once launched, the Webflow Editor makes updating text, photos, blogs, and some CMS sections super easy.
+• Webflow: Your designer handles the build, but once launched, the Webflow Editor makes updating text, photos, blogs, and CMS content pretty painless.
 You won’t see any of the backend structure, just the stuff you actually need to edit.

 What to Consider:

-• Both platforms allow you to update basic content.
-But Webflow’s editor is cleaner and safer, especially if your designer sets it up intentionally for your specific needs.
+Both platforms let you update basic content.
+But Webflow's editor is cleaner and safer, especially when a designer has set it up intentionally around how you actually use your site.

 So, Should You Choose Webflow or Squarespace?

-But if your vision is bigger than a 5-page portfolio site, or if you want a site that feels custom, Webflow is where it’s at.
-It’s what I recommend when my clients say:
+But if your vision is bigger than a 5-page site, or you want something that feels custom and actually performs in search, Webflow is where it's at.
+It's what I recommend when clients say:

-🧪 “My website is 10+ pages and a pain to update.” → This can usually be simplified by using a content management system (aka CMS) to manage repeated sections like testimonials, team members, or blog posts to save you time, money, and update headaches.
+🧪 "My website has 10+ pages and it's a pain to update." → A Webflow CMS can manage repeated sections like testimonials, team bios, or blog posts so updates take minutes instead of a whole afternoon.

-🧪 “I want something custom and conversion-focused.
-I really want to start taking SEO more seriously.” → Webflow gives you the structure to show up in search and the tools to actually improve your performance over time.
-With built-in SEO features, plus Webflow Analyze and Webflow Optimize options, you can track what’s working and test changes, without needing outside apps or a dev team.
+🧪 "I want a custom site.
+I really want to start taking SEO more seriously." → Webflow gives you the structure to show up in search and the tools to improve your performance over time.

-🧪 “I hate that my website is starting to look like everyone else's.” → If standing out matters to your brand, Webflow lets your designer break the mold instead of fighting a template.
-You’ll get a site as unique as your business (and way more strategic).
+🧪 "I hate that my site is starting to look like everyone else's." → Webflow lets your designer break the template mold and build something that's actually as distinct as your brand.

 Squarespace is Best For:

-• Beauty and wellness businesses with very simple offers
+• Beauty and wellness businesses with simple, consistent service offerings

-• DIY business owners who want something fast and decent-looking
+• DIY business owners who want something fast and professional-looking

 Webflow is Best For:

-• Scaling beauty and wellness brands that want a high-converting website
+• Scaling beauty and wellness brands that want a high-converting, custom website

-• Business owners who value custom design and seamless function
+• Business owners who value design flexibility and long-term SEO strategy

 • Anyone working with or wanting to hire a website designer or agency